dpriskorn/ItemSubjector/README.md

 # ItemSubjector
-*This is beta software, expect new features, renamed arguments, bugs, etc.*

 Tool made to add main subject statements to items based on a heuristic matching the subject with the title of the item.
 ![bild](https://user-images.githubusercontent.com/68460690/133230724-40a610b7-5557-4b2b-b66e-2d80ca89e90d.png)